Jerry Numata has been with the Builders Capital Team just under four years. Here is more about Jerry and his work here at Builders Capital.

 Anything else you’d like to share?

-Life is too short not to enjoy life.
-Take advantage of any moment you can get to have experiences and stories to share.
+Life is too short not to enjoy it.
+Take advantage of any moment you can get to have experiences with loved ones.